How to use JAMstack with the server side and enterprise app

 But wait, I want my own function, logic, and database!

 As I said, many of the features are available to front-end today and we do not have to write custom back-ends.
 But, it is not going to address 100% of the use-cases.
 You may still want to have your custom functions, logic and may need databases too.
 What about that?

 Server less !== No Server

-Server Less mean, you have the freedom to get services that are available where you can leverage infrastructure, platform, software, function etc. If you have a requirement for custom functions, databases, you can use,
+Server Less means, you have the freedom to get services that are available where you can leverage infrastructure, platform, software, function, etc. If you have a requirement for custom functions, databases, you can use,

 - Infrastructure as a Service (IaaS)

 - Platform as a Service (PaaS)